Zeenat-K/OList-Market-Basket-Analysis/README.md

 This project aims to optimize inventory management for OList, an e-commerce company, by analyzing historical sales data to identify top-selling products responsible for 80% of the revenue and customer purchase behavior through Market Basket Analysis.

-I have built a Tableau Workbook that highlights all our key findings!
+I have built a Tableau Workbook that highlights all the key findings.
 To view it, click [here](https://public.tableau.com/views/OlistDashboard_17100676596960/Top20products?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)!

 Methodologies:
 * Aggregated and prepped years worth of sales data for modelling
 * Performed univariate and outlier analysis
 * Used association and Apriori algorithm to do Market Basket Analysis and generated frequent item sets.
 Calculated lift.

-Data sourced from Kaggle.
-Feel free to provide any suggestion and feedback!
+Raw Data sourced from Kaggle.
+You'll find the clean data [here](https://drive.google.com/drive/folders/1IdHzb2oHbJhe-_fkydk2wB1GNf9FuO4w?usp=sharing).
+Feel free to provide any suggestion or feedback! :)

-Download dataset by clicking [here]